-A yummy adventure to indulge in amidst the current gloom, this new attraction isn’t really a “museum” with historical ice cream-making machines and the likes of, though there are plenty of related trivia and facts to feast on.
+A yummy adventure to indulge in amidst the current gloom, this new unusual attraction in Singapore isn’t really a “museum” with historical ice cream-making machines and the likes of, though there are plenty of related trivia and facts to feast on.
 (Referred to as Sprinkles)

 Instead, it’s more of an experience through a series of pink, themed, surreal chambers.
 With four of these halls providing free tasting.

 Yup.
 The ticket comes with tastings of different types of ice creams, including Singapore’s very own potong tubes.
 Let me just highlight that if you’re visiting, don’t go with a full stomach.
 You want to have space to try all the samples.

 (Have I mentioned the samples are free flow?)

 I like to begin with this.
 If you’re heading there using public transport, take note.
 There are no MRT stations within walking distance.
 The nearest bus stop is also a 10 – 15 minutes walk away, with the route in-between an unmarked and confusing one.